Marvel Comics Helps 4 Year Old Hearing Impaired Boy

 When 4-year-old, hearing-impaired Anthony Smith began balking at the prospect of wearing his hearing aid, which he and his mother referred to as “blue ear,” Smith’s mother, Christina D’Allesandro, turned to Marvel Comics for help.
 Her son didn’t want to wear his “blue ear” because he was sure superheroes didn’t wear hearing aids.
 After assuring her son that some superheroes, just like some people, wear hearing aids, D’Allesandro wrote to Marvel Comics, whom her son loves, asking for help.
+We had been looking at various tv ears reviews in an attempt to try and find the best hearing aids that would work around the house, allowing Anthony to hear the TV clearly.

 She initially received an image of a 1984 comic book cover featuring superhero Hawkeye wearing a small hearing device after his hearing was temporarily destroyed by a sonic arrow, but at least two other artists were inspired to create an entirely new and original character for Anthony.